All Of The Something Blues That Were Hidden In Royal Weddings

 Camilla Parker Bowles

-Camilla Parker Bowles and King Charles II wed in a civil ceremony at Windsor Guildhall, followed by a martial blessing at St. George's Chapel at Windsor Castle on April 9, 2005 (per Harper's Bazaar).
+Camilla Parker Bowles and King Charles III wed in a civil ceremony at Windsor Guildhall, followed by a marital blessing at St. George's Chapel at Windsor Castle on April 9, 2005 (per Harper's Bazaar).
 Since this was considered a second marriage for both of them, the wedding was more intimate than the elaborate royal wedding we typically see.
 According to Cosmopolitan UK, since the Church of England did not approve of remarriages, the Queen (the head of the Church) was not in attendance at the wedding.

 For Camilla's ceremony gown, she wore a simple cream gown with a long matching coat, paired with an elegant hat in the place of a tiara.
 Her "something blue" came into play in a major way when she changed into her second wedding dress for the marital blessing.
 The dress was a beautiful floor-length grey-blue chiffon gown with a matching coat that had gold accents.
 Her daughter Laura Lopes even wore gold shoes to match the dress (via Express UK).